belle2/basf2/analysis/doc/TransformerFlavorTagger.rst

 Algorithm
 ---------

-The core of the algorithm is a stack of six transformer blocks processing the detected tracks and photon clusters. as input tokens.
+The core of the algorithm is a stack of six transformer blocks processing the detected tracks and photon clusters as input tokens.
 It is trained with the AdamW stochastic gradient descent optimizer.

 .. figure:: figs/tflat_transformer.png